resource-watch/api-infrastructure/k8s-aws/neo4j/README.md

 This approach is based on [this link](https://medium.com/google-cloud/how-to-restore-neo4j-backups-on-kubernetes-and-gke-6841aa1e3961), with minor modifications to support the current infrastructure, and all assets have been migrated to this repo, for auditability.

+It basically deploys Neo4j with `initContainers` - a container that is executed before the "main" Neo4j container.
+This container will restore the backup from GCP to the PV, and exit.
+Once it exits, the Neo4J server "main" container starts, with the restored backup already in place.

+The restore container has a few env var requirements:

+- `REMOTE_BACKUPSET`: GCP path to the folder containing the neo4j backup.
+Something like `gs://backups-bucket/neo4j/some-date/`
+- `GOOGLE_APPLICATION_CREDENTIALS`: Google auth credentials, in JSON format.

-As of the date of this writing, the currently deployed `statefulSet` has the initContainer that restores the backup which should NOT restore a backup if the existing container already has data - hopefully I will have the oportunity to test this soon.
+As of the date of this writing, the currently deployed `statefulSet` has the initContainer that restores the backup which should NOT restore a backup if the existing container already has data - hopefully I will have the opportunity to test this soon.

 Ideally, we would remove those `initContainers` from the `statefulSet` config.